 as shown above where we additionally specify that

 Note: In order to mount a path, the directory must already exist within the image.

-Root access is required for modifying Singularity images so if you need to edit an image it must be done on your local machine.
-However you can create disk images and import docker images using normal user privileges on recent versions of Singularity
+Root access is required for modifying Apptainer images so if you need to edit an image it must be done on your local machine.
+However you can create disk images and import Docker images using normal user privileges on recent versions of Apptainer.

-First create a Singularity definition file for bootstrapping an image your image.
+First create an Apptainer definition file for bootstrapping an image your image.
 An example definition file we’ll name

-Bootstrap: docker From: ubuntu:latest %setup #Runs on host.
-The path to the image is $SINGULARITY_ROOTFS %post #Post setup, runs inside the image #Default mount paths mkdir /scratch /data /shared /fastdata #Install the packages you need apt-get install git vim cmake %runscript #Runs inside the image every time it starts up %test #Test script to verify that the image is built and running correctly
+Bootstrap: docker From: ubuntu:latest %setup # Runs on host.
+The path to the image is $APPTAINER_ROOTFS %post #Post setup, runs inside the image # Default mount paths mkdir /scratch /data /shared /fastdata # Install the packages you need apt-get install git vim cmake %runscript # Runs inside the image every time it starts up %test # Test script to verify that the image is built and running correctly

 in this case the latest version of Ubuntu

-Other images on the hub can also be used as the base for the Singularity image,
+Other images on the hub can also be used as the base for the Apptainer image,

 From: nvidia/cuda:8.0-cudnn5-devel-ubuntu16.04 uses Nvidia’s docker image with Ubuntu 16.04 that already has CUDA 8 installed.